sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(() => postOrderStatus(0)).not.toThrowError() -->

-There are 120 lines between the first condition and its `else` block, and the main return value is somewhere inside three levels of conditions.
+There are 120 lines between the first condition and its `else` block, and the main return value is somewhere inside the three levels of conditions.

-I> Deeply nested conditions are also known as the [arrow antipattern](http://wiki.c2.com/?ArrowAntiPattern) or _dangerously deep nesting_.

 Let’s untangle this spaghetti monster: